 How Often Does My Dog Need to Eat?

 Most experts agree that twice-daily feeding is best for most adult dogs.
 Once-a-day is a long time for a dog to go between meals.
-Puppies should be fed 3-6 times per day (small puppies need food more often to prevent blood sugar drops).
+Puppies should be fed three to six times per day (small puppies need food more often to prevent low blood sugar).
 Talk to your vet about an appropriate feeding schedule for your dog.

 What Type of Dog Bowl Is Best?

 Experts recommend avoiding plastic bowls for a dog's food and water.
 This is because your dog can develop an allergic reaction or sensitivity, resulting in a rash or type of acne on the chin and face.
-Not only is the plastic a potential irritant, but the bowl may harbor bacteria or other microbes that affect your dog (plastic bowls are harder to keep clean).
+Not only is the plastic a potential irritant, but the bowl may harbor bacteria or other microbes that affect your dog.
+Plastic bowls are harder to keep clean because of microscopic nooks and crannies where germs can live.
 It's best to use metal or ceramic bowls for dog food and water.

 There are plenty of options for yummy dog treats and dog chews.
-Make sure you choose safe options for your dog.
-Also, remember that treats and chews are supplements to your dog's diet and should never make up more than about 10% of your dog's daily caloric intake.
+Make sure to choose safe options for your dog.
+Also, remember that treats and chews add calories to your dog's diet and should never make up more than about 10 percent of your dog's daily caloric intake.

 What Foods Should I Avoid Feeding?